-When you think of fish that migrate or travel extreme distances you naturally think of tuna or anadromous salmon that wander over thousands of miles in the Pacific Ocean before running another thousand miles up rivers from the Pacific Coast as far as Idaho.
+When you think of fish that migrate or travel extreme distances, you naturally think of tuna or anadromous salmon that wander over thousands of miles in the Pacific Ocean before running another thousand miles up rivers from the Pacific Coast as far as Idaho.
 Even potamodromous salmon in the Great Lakes migrate from southern Lake Michigan and Lake Huron into natal rivers hundreds of miles away.

-The tagged bass that Noffsinger recovered are the result of studies by graduate students under the guidance of Dr. Tracy Galarowicz, Professor and Chair of the Department of Biology at Central Michigan University and work done by the Michigan Department of Natural Resources fisheries division.
+The tagged bass that Noffsinger recovered are the result of studies by graduate students under the guidance of Dr. Tracy Galarowicz, Professor and Chair of the Department of Biology at Central Michigan University, and work done by the Michigan Department of Natural Resources fisheries division.
 The studies centered on the Beaver Island Archipelago, which means group of islands, Waugoshance Point and northern Lake Michigan.

-One reason bass to move great distances is food.
+One reason bass move great distances is food.
 It’s logical to assume that bass follow pelagic schools of baitfish, like alewives or shad.
-Alewives periodically move into large inland lakes and river mouth lakes that are connected to the Great Lakes.
+Alewives periodically move into large inland lakes and river mouth lakes connected to the Great Lakes.
 But according to MDNR Fisheries Research Biologist John Clevenger, that probably is not the case.
-“Studies has shown that ninety-nine percent of the diet of Great Lakes smallmouths is gobies and crawfish.”
+“Studies have shown that ninety-nine percent of the diet of Great Lakes smallmouths is gobies and crawfish.”
 That’s one reason why tubes are such an effective lure for Great Lakes smallmouths because they can be skittered along the bottom just like their prey does.

 It would also seem to shoot a hole in the theory that smallmouth movement is tied to roving schools of baitfish.
-Bass can find ample food sources right where they live, or within a relatively short distance.
-Bass were found to not be afraid of traveling to find new food sources depending on energy requirements.
-Forays took them from daytime lairs to the feeding grounds during prime feeding time so when you fish may be as important as where.
+Bass can find ample food sources right where they live or within a relatively short distance.
+Bass were found not to be afraid of traveling to find new food sources depending on energy requirements.
+Forays took them from daytime lairs to the feeding grounds during prime feeding time, so when you fish may be as important as where.

 “Sex-related differences in movement could coincide with differential energy demands in which male smallmouth bass need to forage more in near-shore areas because large amounts of energy are expended during nest guarding, especially in the presence of nest predators.”
-For fishermen, this likely means that smaller male bass are more likely to be caught because they are hungrier and need to make up for energy expended during the spawn.
+For fishermen, this likely means smaller male bass are more likely to be caught because they are hungrier and need to make up for energy expended during the spawn.

-The study found that male bass rarely returned to the same spawning area the next year whereas half of the female bass returned to the same site.
+The study found that male bass rarely returned to the same spawning area the following year, whereas half of the female bass returned to the same site.
 During the post-spawn, both sexes of bass were very likely to return to the same area.
 “Bass during the post-spawn are likely recovering from high energy losses due to spawning and preparing for overwintering by consuming large amounts of food.
 Post-spawn foraging success in previous years may result in the return to these sites each year since individuals are more like to stay in certain areas that will maximize their fitness.”

 “Our results suggest that daily movement may not be related to the size of the system inhabited, but rather a function of prey availability or some abiotic factor such as temperature.”
 That’s probably not true of seasonal movements.